-Angelina Jolie Getting Married To English Millionaire.
-Brad Pitt Feels Threatened Of Losing Child Custody
+Angelina Jolie Getting Married To English Millionaire, Brad Pitt Threatened To Lose Child Custody For Good

 With a new man in Jolie’s life, Brad Pitt not only feels threatened by his ex-wife’s new-found relationship but fears to lose his kids to a new man altogether.
 No doubt, that Angelina Jolie’s fourth marriage will speed up the process of filing papers to reach a conclusion regarding children’s custody.
 The older children, Maddox and Pax, might hinder Jolie’s plans to secure not only her new marriage but most importantly, the custody of all her six children as well.

-[Featured image by Jordan Pix/Getty Images]
+[Featured Image by Jordan Pix/Getty Images]